MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/arthur-baudot/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Assistants and Interns
+  - Former Members (2023)
 ---

-  Arthur Baudot is doing an internship in the MEDomics UdeS laboratory.
-The project he is working on aims to better understand the determinants of immunotherapy efficacy in gastrointestinal cancers.
+  Arthur Baudot completed his internship in the MEDomics UdeS laboratory in the summer of 2023.
+The project he was working on aims to better understand the determinants of immunotherapy efficacy in gastrointestinal cancers.
-  More specifically, Arthur is analyzing sequencing data from colorectal cancer patients who have received a particular immunotherapy treatment (immune checkpoint inhibitor), and then developing predictive models to better interpret the mutational signatures that best predict the outcome of immunotherapy treatments.
+  More specifically, Arthur was analyzing sequencing data from colorectal cancer patients who have received a particular immunotherapy treatment (immune checkpoint inhibitor), and then developing predictive models to better interpret the mutational signatures that best predict the outcome of immunotherapy treatments.